How Good is your Explanation? Algorithmic Stability Measures to Assess the Quality of Explanations for Deep Neural Networks: Experiments

-Table \ref{tab:lip_reco} show the \mC~score obtained for ResNet-18 models and 1-Lipschitz models on Cifar10.
-All the models have comparable accuracy ($78 \pm 4\%$).
-We observe a large difference in the \mC~scores, which is due to the difference in the $\Sm$ and $\Sp$ histograms obtained, as can be seen in Figure \ref{fig:lipVsNormalDistrib}.
+The Fig.~\ref{fig:lipVsNormalDistrib} shows the difference in $\Sp$ and $\Sm$ between ResNet and 1-Lipschitz predictors.
+In the left column, the results come from ResNet-18 predictors trained on Cifar-10 while the right column is dedicated to 1-Lipschitz predictors.
+We observe a clear improvement of the consistency and generalization of the explanations respectively as a result of better separation of the histograms and a smaller expectation of $\Sm$.
+SmoothGrad is the method that obtains the most consistent explanations as indicated in the table~\ref{tab:lip_reco}, in front of RISE and Saliency (more results in the supplementary material~\ref{ap:results} Fig.~\ref{fig:lipVsNormalDistrib2}).

-On the left column, the results come from ResNet-18 models normally trained on Cifar10.
-We observe that Grad-CAM is the method that best allows to distinguish the two histograms (sign of \consistency), as well as the one with the lowest expectation of $\Sm$ (sign of \representativity), thus obtaining the best \mC and \mR~score among the different methods tested on the ResNet-18 models.
-On the right column, the results come from a Lipschitz model.
-We observe a clear improvement of the separation between the histograms, especially for the methods based exclusively on gradients.
-Indeed, SmoothGrad is the method obtaining the most consistent explanations as reported in Table \ref{tab:lip_reco}, in front of Saliency and Grad-CAM.
-In addition to obtaining more consistent explanations, we observe that the explanations obtained are much less saturated than with the ResNet models, see Figure \ref{img:smoothgrad}.
+Concerning \mR, the results reported in Table~\ref{tab:lip_mege} show an improvement in the \representativity~of the explanations for the 1-Lipschitz predictors.
+Indeed, the \representativity~score has increased compared to the ResNet predictors for all tested methods, except Grad-CAM++.

-Concerning \mR, the results reported in Table \ref{tab:lip_mege} show an improvement in the generalizability of the 1-Lipschitz models.
-Indeed, the \representativity~score has increased compared to the ResNet models for all tested methods.
+Like \mR, the results in Table~\ref{tab:lip_reco} show an improvement for the 1-Lipschitz predictors in the \consistency~of the explanations for all the methods tested except for Grad-CAM++, reflecting the more marked separation between the two histograms of $\Sm$ and $\Sp$ in Fig.~\ref{fig:lipVsNormalDistrib}.

-We note the importance of the association model-method, although some methods such as Grad-CAM seem robust to model changes and perform well on the different datasets.
-Lipschitz constrained networks seem to be tailored to be explained by methods based on gradients.
-These encouraging results show that there is a close link between the methods used and model architectures, as well as the usefulness of Lipschitz networks for explainability.
+In general, the experiments carried out allow us to observe a clear improvement in the quality of explanations from the 1-Lipschitz predictor.
+These encouraging results show that there is a close link between the methods used and predictor architectures, as well as the usefulness of Lipschitz networks for explainability.
+Furthermore, it underlines the fact that the search for new methods is not the only path to explainability: the search for predictors with better explanations is another under-exploited avenue.